Geovation/geovation.github.io/_posts/2017-05-19-build-your-own-static-vector-tile-pipeline.md

-Following on from [James Milner's introduction to Tiler](/2017/05/14/tiler/), this post will drill into a little bit more detail about vector tiles, and the low-level commands tools like Tiler use behind the scenes to build vector tiles.
+Following on from [James Milner's introduction to Tiler](/2017/05/14/tiler/), this post will drill into a little bit more detail about vector tiles, and the low-level commands tools like Tiler use behind the scenes.
 By understanding the commands, you'll be able to build your own static vector tile pipeline.

 NOTE: If you want to generate vector tiles that frequently need updating, you would be better off importing your data into PostGIS and then using a tool such